TezosTaqueria/taqueria/taqueria-plugin-taquito/README.md

 - To target a different environment, use the `--env` flag with the named Taqueria environment you want to target.
 E.g. `taq originate filename -env kathmandunetEnv`

+- By default, the amount of mutez sent is `0`.
+Use the `--mutez` flag to specify an amount you want

 - To originate a contract with a specific storage value, use the `--storage` flag and supply the name of the storage file that contains the storage value.
 E.g. `taq originate contractName --storage someStorage.tz`

 - To provide an alias for the originated contract explicitly, use the `--alias` flag and supply a name

+- By default, it uses the Taqueria Operator Account to do the operation, but you may override it with an account of your choice by providing the `--sender` flag.
+E.g. `--sender alice`

 ##  The `taq transfer` task